facebook/mysql-5.6/_docs/getting-started.md

 docid: getting-started
 title: Getting Started
 layout: docs
-permalink: /docs/getting-started.html
+permalink: /docs/getting-started/
 ---

 ## Overview

-MyRocks is an open source project that integrates [RocksDB](http://rocksdb.org/) as a new MySQL storage engine.
+MyRocks is an open source project that integrates with [RocksDB](http://rocksdb.org/) as a new MySQL storage engine.
 It gives users better read efficiency, better write efficiency, and better space efficiency for better performance on flash storage.

+This Getting Started page provides information on MyRocks' [supported platforms](/docs/getting-started/#supported-platforms), [installing](/docs/getting-started/#installation) and [creating your first table](/docs/getting-started/#create-a-rocksdb-table), and [migrating from InnoDB](/docs/getting-started/#migrating-from-innodb-to-myrocks-in-production).

 ## Supported Platforms